Tues 1 Aug - P'n'P tie, windy, rainy, money matters, sunset

 Sat 5 Aug - fine, Hawks d Pies, Road to Ruin, SJDL, bike, lunch, clothes shop

 We woke to a fine day - yes, you read correctly, a fine day!
 And the day got even better as I watched the AFL game between the Hawks (down towards the bottom of the ladder) and the Collingwood Magpies (sitting on top of the ladder).
-Despite have few realistic aspirations at the start of the game, the Hawks ran out comfortable winners 105-73.
+Despite having few realistic aspirations at the start of the game, the Hawks ran out comfortable winners 105-73.
 Having beaten second-placed Brisbane earlier in the year, this game shows that this young team has the talent; they just need to reproduce this sort of performance for four quarters in each game.
 A highlight of the game was the performance of young Finn McGinness (son of Premiership player Scott McGinness) who held Pies superstar Nick Daicos to just five disposals – 11 less than his previous lowest disposals this season – across the first three-and-a-half quarters, before the Brownlow Medal favourite ended the game sitting on the bench with a knee injury.
 Finn has been playing this tagging role well this season, but this was his best performance - not getting many possessions himself, but starving the opposition's best player of possessions, and hence minimising his influence on the game.

 Later in the morning I started reading a book called "Road to Ruin" by journalist Nicki Savva, about the rise and fall of ex-Prime Minister of Australia, Tony Abbott.
 Having lived through this period of Australian politics in the early 2010's, I was aware of some of the incidents and misadventures, but was unaware of a lot of the insider actions and thoughts, especially concerning Abbott's Chief of Staff Peta Credlin and the way she treated people inside and outside of her office.
 I thought it was telling that, when Abbott was deposed as Prime Minister, so many of his Parliamentary colleagues said things to the effect of "the only way we could get rid of Credlin was to get rid of Tony; so we did!".